partlyjadedyouth/exploring-donts-for-travelers/README.md

 ## Interaction Model

 - Filter changes update URL query params without scrolling.
-- Stacked bars are clickable to toggle a single Activity/Reason.
+- Stacked bars are clickable to toggle a single Activity/Reason and to pick cities.
 - Heatmap is read-only; highlights reflect current filters.

 ## Design Notes

-- Consistent category ordering is enforced in `aggregate.ts` so legends, filters, and heatmaps align.
+- Consistent category ordering is enforced via `aggregate.ts` using the global label order so charts stay stable even when filtered.
 - City order is fixed (Seoul → Tokyo → London → Paris → New York) for narrative clarity.
 - Colors are explicitly mapped by label in `lib/colors.ts` to avoid collisions.